Asian American R'Bonney Gabriel crowned Miss Universe – KION546

 R’Bonney Gabriel from the United States was crowned the 71st Miss Universe on Saturday night.

-Gabriel, a Filipino-American who last year became the first Asian-American to win Miss USA, took the crown ahead of Amanda Dudamel from Venezuela and Andreína Martínez from the Dominican Republic.
+Gabriel, who last year became the first Filipino-American to win Miss USA, took the crown ahead of Amanda Dudamel from Venezuela and Andreína Martínez from the Dominican Republic.

 The pageant was held in New Orleans, Louisiana, with 84 women from around the world competing for the crown.